BookStackApp/website/content/blog/bookstack-release-v22-03.md

 ### LDAP Group Debugging

-When configuring LDAP authentication, enabling and configuring the group would be a common pain-point.
-We do have a `LDAP_DUMP_USER_DETAILS` debugging option but this did not contain and group, or "memberOf" details.
+When configuring LDAP authentication, enabling and configuring the group syncing would be a common pain-point.
+We do have a `LDAP_DUMP_USER_DETAILS` debugging option but this did not contain any group, or "memberOf" details.
 Instead you'd have to run manual external LDAP searches, out of BookStack, to emulate what might be happening.

 In this release, we've now added a new `LDAP_DUMP_USER_GROUPS` option.
 Setting this to true will stop login requests, at the point of parsing group details, and dump the found details out to the browser as JSON.
-You'll see the raw data fetched from the LDAP system in addition to how BookStack has parsed that and any fetching of nested groups:
+You'll see the raw data fetched from the LDAP system in addition to how BookStack has parsed that data, upon any fetching of nested groups:

 ```json